 Your home may be just perfect for you, but you are about to let strangers nestle in, which changes things.
 Firstly, you would never leave your windows open when a storm was on the horizon.
 I’m not saying airbnb guests are storms, but sometimes they can be.

-They can drop your favorite mug or not take their shoes off at the door.
+They can drop your favorite mug or not remove their shoes at the door.

 22. Install Black out Curtains